GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

 ![dependency-injection]({{ site.url }}/assets/images/dependency_injection.png)

-I will not explain all details behind this because many people already do it as you see below:
+I will not explain all details behind this because many people already do it, as you see below:

 * [solnic][solnic-dependency-injection];
 * [martin-fowler][martin-fowler-dependency-injection].